jadecobra/python_tdd_exercises/source/data_structures/none.rst

   AssertionError: {} is not None

-wait a minute! ``{}`` is how Python represents sets.
-True, it also represents :ref:`dictionaries` with curly braces.
-I will show the difference in a little bit
+wait a minute! ``{}`` is how Python represents sets_, it also represents :ref:`dictionaries` this way, with a difference.
+I will show this in a little bit

 green: make it pass
 #################################################################################